CristianCantoro/unitn_vpn_utils/README.md

   echo password=\''mypass'\' | gpg -o password.gpg --cipher-algo AES256 --symmetric
 ```

+### CONNECTION MODES

+With the option --mode, you can change how traffic is routed through the VPN.

+* **split tunnel** mode[3]: the VPN connection provides traffic directed to
+  intranet IPs using the VPN tunnel while traffic to other networks (e.g
+  Internet) is provided by the standard client connection.
+  The IP assigned to the tun interface is in the range:
+  10.31.0.10 - 10.31.0.254.
+* **out** mode[4]: all the traffic will flow in the SSL tunnel and the internet
+  traffic is natted with a UniTN public IP address.
+  The IP assigned to the tun interface is in the range:
+  10.31.111.10 - 10.31.111.254.

 ### KNOWN BUGS AND LIMITATIONS

 On kernels v.
 4.5.5 and later (currently affecting Ubuntu 16.10 and Fedora 24,